daoran/pio_and_stm32cubeide/automatic_cubemx/README.md

 The script does quite a few things to ensure that platformio behaves.
 It tries to gather as much information as possible without manual configuration and using this information forces platformio into following a working compilation path.
 A very few things have to be added to the platformio.ini to allow for that.
 This is done only once and then the script does its work.

+An important assumption that the script makes is, that the STM32CubeIDE-project directory and the PlatformIO-project directory are the same.
+This means that the platformio.ini file and the .project file are in the same directory.

 # Steps to use the Script

 1. In STM32CubeIDE create a new project with the target and needed middleware.
 Configure your uC to your liking and click on \<Next\> (do not click on \<Finish\>).
 Use